 Volunteers are the lifeblood of an institution such as SAR.
-SAR offers volunteer opportunities in the Indian Arts Research Center (IARC), Catherine McElvain Library, SAR Press, Business Office, Archaeology Lab, and Membership Office.
+SAR offers volunteer opportunities in the Indian Arts Research Center (IARC), Catherine McElvain Library, SAR Press, Business Office, and Membership Office.
 Over the last several years, volunteers have generously given innumerable hours of their time to support the mission of SAR and have become an important part of SAR’s multi-faceted activities.

 |Continuing education training with IARC volunteers and staff|

 |Pottery Shelves in Vaults|

 |Breaking New Cinematic Ground lecture by Kristin Dowell (University of Oklahoma)|

 |Catherine McElvain Library|

 IARC Education volunteers work on implementing the IARC’s educational programs.
 This includes office assistance, outreach, conducting tours, helping to develop new programs, and assisting with the artist-in-residence program.
 Volunteers work to ensure programs are available to visitors of all ages.

 IARC Collection volunteers assist with labeling, recording, and caring for collection items.
 They help IARC maintain, improve, and preserve the collection and its records, thereby making the collection more accessible.